 In this case, it is advisable that you write a letter addressed to the immigration officer, explaining why they would require a 6-month stay in the US.
 A sample itinerary for their travel plans would be useful too.

 Of course, those who are comfortable in English should convey to the immigration officer at the port of entry to give them a longer stay, using the reasons given in the sample letter above.

 Authorized Stay and Extension

-Please stay in the U.S. only till the date given on the I-94 form.
+Please stay in the US only until the date given on the I-94 form.
 If you intend to stay longer than that, please apply for an extension of visitor visa, well in advance, but not immediately after coming to the USA.
 If you overstay even for one day without extending your visa, it will automatically void the multiple entry visitors visa stamp in your passport.
 If you plan to visit the United States again in the future, you will have to apply for a new visa in your home country.
-It may also result in a 3 year or 10-year bar from entering the U.S., and if still in the U.S., the person may also be removed from the U.S.
+It may also result in a 3-year or 10-year bar from entering the US, and if still in the US, the person may also be removed from the country.